caseyyee/empire-game/README.md

 # Empire Game

-Do you have what it takes to be a tech billionair?
+Do you have what it takes to be a tech billionaire?

 ### [Play Now](https://empire-game.now.sh/)